 ○ In accordance with the ADA and other applicable laws, only a designated person(s) may be privy to medical information provided by personnel.
 All such information must be stored separately from the employee’s personnel records and be held in the strictest confidence.

-- Please note, when working at a rented facility (e.g. studio lot, stage), there may be specific requirements for screening and it may be performed by designated individuals employed by the facility.
+- Please note, when working at a rented facility (e.g. studio lot, stage), there may be specific requirements for screening which may be performed by designated individuals employed by the facility.

 Development of Symptoms:

-- All personnel are expected to immediately report to a designated person(s) at the workplace if they are experiencing symptoms of COVID-19.
+- All personnel must immediately report to a designated Compliance Assistant at the workplace if they are experiencing symptoms of COVID-19.

 - Designated person(s) must know symptoms, protocols to process symptomatic individuals.

-- If any personnel develop symptoms of COVID-19, they must not go to work and should immediately contact their healthcare provider, and their direct supervisor as soon as practicable.
+- If any personnel develop symptoms of COVID-19 (not reported prior in the daily screening process), they must not go to work and should immediately contact their healthcare provider, and their direct supervisor as soon as practicable.